-Cultural resilience in the arts, culture, and heritage
+Innovation and resilience in the arts, culture, and heritage

 A project for the Creative City Network of Canada and its partners

-This research-action initiative aims to discover dynamic examples of cultural innovation and to amplify these success stories.
-Cultural Resilience: Using Innovation to Stabilize in Times of Crisis is a multi-year project of The Creative City Network of Canada in partnership with the Cultural Human Resources Council, Les Arts et la Ville, and the Canadian Commission for UNESCO.
+Innovation and resilience in the arts, culture, and heritage is a multi-year project of The Creative City Network of Canada in partnership with the Cultural Human Resources Council, Les Arts et la Ville, and the Canadian Commission for UNESCO.
 Thanks go out to the Department of Canadian Heritage for funding this important work.

 Hill Strategies led the research for the first phase of this project, while its second phase involves professional development to transmit key learnings to other cultural organizations and artists, with the goal of building resilience within the arts and heritage sector.

 The research highlights innovative practices and sources of resilience among artists and cultural organizations during the COVID-19 pandemic.
 Many artists and organizations in the arts, culture, and heritage have responded and adapted to pandemic-induced challenges by doing new things or doing things in new ways.
 A dedicated website offers 29 in-depth stories as well as a much longer (but still limited) list of innovations and pivots.

 For the research phase, Kelly Hill (Hamilton, ON) worked with a talented and diverse team of Story Seekers who identified and wrote stories of innovation during the pandemic: Anju Singh (Vancouver, BC), Blanche Israël (Halifax, NS), JP Longboat (Ottawa, ON), Margaret Lam (Kitchener, ON), Melanie Fernandez (Toronto, ON), and Myriam Benzakour-Durand (Montreal, QC).